Greginkansas/-openhab-openhab1wiki/Systeminfo-Binding.md

 ## Item Binding Configuration

-In order to bind an item to the device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder configurations/items).
+In order to bind an item to the device, you need to provide configuration settings by adding some binding information in your item file (in the folder `configurations/items`).
 The syntax of the binding configuration strings accepted is the following:

     systeminfo="<commandType>:<refreshPeriod>(<target>)"